 On April 23, 2016, a new generation of Ladies of the Jewelia Project was introduced during “ Hands Across the Gardens,” a wonderful dine-around event hosted by Debora Thompson at Port St. Lucie Botanical Gardens.
 Those ladies committing included Pat Alley, Maria Seidel, Deejay Gardner, Pamela Tempone, Debora Thompson, Sandee Allen, Tia Adkins, Linda Evans, Tina Klein, Kathy Post, Sydney Liebman, Lisa Rymer, Jennifer Strawn, and Gail Flesche.
 Although the make-up of the group changed during the year, they successfully raised more than $133,307, bringing the total raised to date to $350,446.83 - a phenomenal two-year effort!

-Now going in to its third year, the events associated with The Jewelia Project have become staples on this community’s social calendar.
-Coming on board to set a new standard in raising awareness and funds for the VIM/HANDS Clinic of St. Lucie County are Deejay Gardner, Jennifer Wiggins, Gail Flesche, Veronica Tempone, Maria Seidel, Pamela Tempone, Janie Reed, Brittany Huff, Kathy Post, Jackie Holfelder, Sydney Liebman, and Pat Alley.
+In its third year the ladies of Jewelia included Deejay Gardner, Jennifer Wiggins, Gail Flesche, Veronica Tempone, Maria Seidel, Pamela Tempone, Janie Reed, Brittany Huff, Kathy Post, Jackie Holfelder, Sydney Liebman, and Pat Alley who hosted several great fundraising events!